Immunization Information & Requirements

 Immunization Documentation Requirements

-Before a child may attend a school or child care center in the state of Washingon, the parent/guardian must provide proof of immunization.
-Proof of immunization must include one of the following:
+Before a child may attend a school or childcare in the state of Washington, the parent/guardian must provide proof of their immunization status.
+Proof of immunization status must include one of the following documents:

 - A completed Washington State Certificate of Immunization Status (CIS)

 - A CIS printed from the Washington State Registry,